Twins top Blue Jays 7-3 behind clutch Polanco, strong 'pen - WHIZ News

-MINNEAPOLIS (AP) — Jorge Polanco had a pair of two-out RBIs and Jose Miranda homered for the Minnesota Twins, who beat the Toronto Blue Jays 7-3 behind a stellar bullpen performance on Saturday night.
+Jorge Polanco had a pair of two-out RBIs and Jose Miranda homered for the Twins, who beat the Toronto Blue Jays 7-3 behind a stellar bullpen performance on Saturday night.

+“It’s a really good feeling going to the ‘pen right now and knowing what we’re sending out there to attack the opposition with,” manager Rocco Baldelli said after six relievers teamed to allow two hits and one run over five innings.
+“Our guys are excited coming into these games in these spots to help us win a game right now.
+Their confidence gives me confidence and gives, I think, the rest of the group confidence, too.”

-All-Star Luis Arraez went 3 for 5 with an RBI for the first-place Twins, who kept their two-game lead on Cleveland in the AL Central.
+All-Star Luis Arraez went 3 for 5 with an RBI for the Twins, who kept their two-game lead on Cleveland in the AL Central.
+They have been in first for 103 of the last 104 days.

 Arraez doubled twice and scored on both of Polanco’s clutch hits — a single in the third inning off Blue Jays starter Mitch White (1-3) and a double in the fifth after White was replaced by Tim Mayza.